tenstorrent/tt-mlir/README.md

 - tt.layout: A layout op.
 This op implements tensor layout conversions, where layout refers to how the tensor data is physically laid out in memory and sliced accross cores.
 - tt.dispatch: Dispatch a kernel to a device grid.
 Has only a few flavors:
   - `tt.builtin`: A builtin kernel.
 This is a kernel that is written by hand / implemented in the runtime.
-  - `tt.layout`: TBD
   - `linalg.generic`: A generic linalg op.
 The compiler generates a kernel for this op.
-- tt.barrier: A barrier op.
+- tt.barrier: TBD.
+A barrier op.
 This op is used to synchronize the host and device.

-## Transforms
+## Proposed Transforms

 - Tosa/Linalg input
-- Tilize
+- High level optimization passes
+  - e.g. constant folding `createTosaLayerwiseConstantFoldPass`
+  - Transpose / reshape cancelation
-- Lower tosa/linalg.generic to tt.dispatch (essentially the same op, but with multiple region bodies)
+- Lower tosa/linalg to tt.dispatch
-- Lower mlir.tensor to tt.tensor
+- Lower mlir.tensor to tt.tensor, see scratch.mlir for some potential tt.tensor ideas
+- Op Fusion, hoisting ops into the region body of a dispatch op.
 - Parallelize, needs to solve for:
-  - Insert affine dims c0, c1 (cluster grid size) and g0, g1 (device grid size)
+  - Insert affine dims d0, d1 (cluster device indices) and c0, c1 (device core indices)
-  - Tensor sharding (how we can legally divide the tensor)
+  - Tensor blocking (how we can legally divide the tensor) (described by affine maps)
   - Buffer alloc (manage tensor allocations, L1 vs DRAM)
   - Cost modeling of op
+  - Cost modeling of tt.layout (reblocking)
-  - Cost modeling of data movement between ops, i.e. reshard
+- Automatic generation of data movement kernels
-  - Do we want a new tensor type that explicitly annotates grid par?
-- Lower kernel 5 ways:
-  - brisc: read from DRAM / remote core i.e. matmul systolic inner dim
-  - ncrisc: write to DRAM
-  - triscs: unpack / math / pack
-    - Affine.for lowering inside kernel body (i.e. all affine dims except c0, c1, g0, g1)
+- Loading the tt.builtin kernels from source, i.e. Tosa path
+- Automatic generation of compute kernels for linalg.generic ops
 - Serialize to flatbuffer
+  - Eventually there will be a runtime subdir that can execute the flatbuffer
+  - The flatbuffer can be trivially serialized to disk and deployed
+  - Flatbuffer API is all C++, so it should be easy to integrate in embedded systems
+  - See .fbs files for an outline of the idea

+## Opens

+- How to represent pipeline parallelism?

 ## Tried